fishnal/aws-notes/developer-tools/code-deploy.md

 - Needs a revision/version of the software you want to deploy

 Can control the **speed of deployments** in terms of how many instances are updated at once
-- In the case of Lambdas, you can control **how traffic is rerouted** incrementally from the old Lambda to the new one
+- In the case of Lambdas, you can control **how traffic is rerouted** from the old Lambda to the new one
+	- Cannot use in-place deployment for serverless deployments

 Can create **deployment configurations**, or use an existing preset